kubernetes/website/docs/getting-started-guides/kubeadm.md

 ## Overview

-This quickstart shows you how to easily install a secure Kubernetes cluster on machines running Ubuntu 16.04 or CentOS 7, using a tool called `kubeadm` which is part of Kubernetes.
+This quickstart shows you how to easily install a secure Kubernetes cluster on machines running Ubuntu 16.04 or CentOS 7.
+The installation uses a tool called `kubeadm` which is part of Kubernetes 1.4.

-This process should work with local VMs, physical servers and/or cloud servers.
+This process works with local VMs, physical servers and/or cloud servers.
-It is intended to be simple enough that you can easily integrate its use into your own automation (Terraform, Chef, Puppet, etc).
+It is simple enough that you can easily integrate its use into your own automation (Terraform, Chef, Puppet, etc).

 **The `kubeadm` tool is currently in alpha but please try it out and give us [feedback](/docs/kubeadm/#feedback)!**